 Apply for LIHEAP Cooling Assistance (April 2026)

-You’re eligible if you’re a U.S. citizen or legal immigrant, your household income is at or below 60% of Georgia’s median, you’re 65 + or medically homebound (April start), and your energy bill credits are under $1,000.
+You’re eligible if you’re a U.S. citizen or legal immigrant, your household income is at or below 60% of Georgia’s median, you’re 65+ or medically homebound (April start), and your energy bill credits are under $1,000, with access to housing services.

-You’ll submit the application online or by mail on the first workday of April (or May for other residents), then confirm receipt and await a first‑come‑first‑served decision.
+You’ll submit the application online or by mail on the first workday of April (or May for other residents), then confirm receipt and await a first-come-first-served decision, supported by federal grants.

-Include proof of income, citizenship or immigration status, age or medical documentation, and a recent utility bill showing balances under $1,000.
+Include proof of income, citizenship or immigration status, age or medical documentation, and a recent utility bill showing balances under $1,000, along with relevant health services records.

 Eligibility Criteria Summary